 • OVERVIEW •

-Use the ‘slack thwack’ to access the bass guitar register in your lead playing (well, all but the very lowest 5 notes of it).
-Tuning the 6str right down to A – downwards a perfect 5th – will bring a strange buzz…but opens up some unique textures and grooves.
-Some guitars will handle it better than others – give it a try on yours!
+Use the ‘slack thwack’ to access the bass guitar register in your lead playing (well, all but the very lowest 5 tones of it).
+Tuning the 6str right down to A – downwards a perfect 5th – will likely bring a strange buzz…but opens up some unique textures and grooves.
+Some guitars will handle it better than others (see ‘inharmonicity‘) – give it a try on yours!

-The huge width exceeds that of many 7-string guitars, and the low bass-string separation is somewhat reminiscent of a harp guitar.
-And to extend the basic idea to other keys: tune the 6str down to your chosen root and see where it leads.
-Some real jam freedom to be found here.
+The huge width exceeds that of a normal-tuned 7-string, and the low-string separation is somewhat reminiscent of a harp guitar.
+And to extend the general ‘one-twist‘ idea to other keys: just tune Standard‘s 6str down to your chosen root, and see where it leads…there’s real jam freedom here (you can also wind it upwards: e.g. see Ali Farka Touré tuning).

 • SOUNDS •